neighborland/pres/README.md

 end
 ```

-Wrap your model object in your controller with `present`:
+Wrap your model objects in your controller with `present`:

 ```ruby
 class DogesController